 Image via The Next Web

 This is a win-win for Airbnb (and its users).
 The scheme encourages users to refer as many people to the site as possible.
 Better yet (for Airbnb at least), the company only pays out when a referred user becomes a paying customer.

 A double viral loop scheme helps drive engagement amongst a company’s existing customers, whilst also helping bring new customers on board.

-Most viral loop referral schemes are based around new users only.
+Most viral loop referral programs are based around new users only.
 That’s not a bad thing.
 The concept has worked well for many companies, as we’ve just seen.

 But some companies have adapted this technique in order to create what’s known as a double viral loop scheme.
 The idea is that it engages existing users alongside new users.

 This technique played a big part in the growth of LinkedIn.